 What is a Sesame Allergy?

-If a person who is allergic to sesame is exposed to the allergen, the proteins of the sesame will bind to IgE antibodies in the individual’s immune system, which triggers immune defenses and symptoms of an allergic reaction.
+When sesame proteins bind to IgE antibodies in an allergic individual’s immune system, they trigger immune defenses and symptoms of an allergic reaction.

 Symptoms of an allergic reaction to sesame may include:

 - Shortness of breath/ Wheezing